Secure Video Streaming Tactics: Video DRM, Geo-blocking, and More

 Step Three: Consider StreamLock for Increased Playback Protection

-• HTTPS: Use SSL in conjunction with token-based authentication to secure your HTTP streaming via Apple HLS, Adobe HDS, and Microsoft Smooth Streaming.
+- HTTPS: Use SSL in conjunction with token-based authentication to secure your HTTP streaming via Apple HLS and DASH.

-• RTMPS: RTMPS is a secure form of RTMP – with the ‘S’ standing for ‘secure’.
+- RTMPS: RTMPS is a secure form of RTMP.
 By streaming encrypted data via a secure connection, RTMPS prevents third parties from intercepting your live streams.

 Step Four: On-The-Fly DRM as You Stream

-For premium content, studio-approved DRM offers yet another level of protection.
-Wowza DRM provides integration with various DRM platforms, delivering real-time Apple FairPlay, Microsoft PlayReady, or Google Widevine encryption of live and video-on-demand content to any screen.
+For premium content, a studio-approved DRM offers yet another level of protection.
+Wowza enables flexible integrations with DRM platforms, delivering real-time live and on-demand video content to any screen, securely, via Apple FairPlay, Microsoft PlayReady, or Google Widevine.
 It enables three third-party DRM key-management service providers to deliver encryption keys to Wowza Streaming Engine during encryption and license keys to viewers’ devices during playback.

 Secure Video Streaming Tips